-Our techniques include e.g. molecular biology techniques (DNA sequencing including 16S rRNA sequencing and next-generation sequencing, protein isolation and purification, electrophoresis, protein sequencing), spectroscopic and chromatographic methods (FT-IR, EDX, GC-MS), tracer techniques and imaging techniques (TEM, SEM, autoradiography).
+Our techniques include e.g. molecular biology techniques (16S rRNA sequencing, next-generation sequencing, protein isolation and purification, electrophoresis), modern metabolomics, spectroscopic and chromatographic methods (FT-IR, EDX, GC-MS, HPLC), tracer techniques and imaging techniques (TEM, SEM, autoradiography).

-Soil microorganisms show impressive diversity and one of their most important features is their biochemical versatility.There are several processes found in soil microbiota, which affect the geochemical cycle of elements (figure on the bottom), including native biosorption, oxidation, reduction, enzymatic transformations, accumulation and precipitation.
+Soil microorganisms show impressive diversity and one of their most important features is their biochemical versatility.There are several processes found in soil microbiota, which affect the geochemical cycle of elements, including native biosorption, oxidation, reduction, enzymatic transformations, accumulation and precipitation.
 Oxidation-reduction processes are highly significant in the environment and are affected by microorganisms.
 Microorganisms can use several substances as an electron donor or as an electron acceptor.
 The most prevailing electron donor is by far organic carbon.
-When oxygen is not present, microorganisms can use alternative electron acceptors like nitrate, manganese, iron, arsenic or sulphur.
-In addition other oxyanions, like SeO32- or TcO4- can be used as electron acceptors .
-Various micro-organisms have also developed different metal resistance processes which include changes in the oxidation state of toxic metals like As(V), Ag(II) and Tc(VII).
+When oxygen is not present, microorganisms can use alternative electron acceptors like nitrate, selenite, manganese, iron, arsenic or sulphur.
+Various micro-organisms have also developed different metal resistance processes which include changes in the oxidation state of toxic metals.

-In our group various retardation processes (uptake, protein structures involved in uptake, retardation, reduction, oxidation) of radionuclides (i.e. Tc, Np, Se, U, Ra) in soil bacteria isolated from boreal environment are studied.
+In our group various retardation processes (uptake, protein structures involved in uptake, retardation, reduction, oxidation) of radionuclides, heavy metals and nutrients (i.e. Se, U, Ra, Ni, Cr, Fe) in environmental bacteria as well as their metal-metabolism are studied.

-Deep geological subsurface repositories (Olkiluoto in Finland) are being considered for long-term disposal of spent nuclear fuel.
-Microbial processes may play a significant role in the long-term stability of such a storage and understanding the role of the microbial communities in these deep terrestial environments is therefore of critical importance for the safety of the spent nuclear fuel repository.
+Information on microbial metabolism in the deep subsurface environment is especially important for industries that rely on the stability of the DTS, including hydrocarbon industry, CO2 capture and storage (CCS), and the deep geological disposal of hazardous waste.
+Microbial processes may play a significant role in the long-term stability of such a storage and understanding the role of the microbial communities and their metabolism in these deep terrestial environments is therefore of critical importance for the safety of any such industry.

 Microbiota have essential roles in soil biogeochemical cycles and readily respond to the changes occurring in the soil conditions due to toxic compounds, including radionuclides.
 The level of radiological exposure of humans and other biota to radionuclides from different sources (e.g. uranium mines, disposal of spent nuclear fuel) depends on the environmental dispersion, migration and retention as well as transfer pathways of these radionuclides.
 Many of these transfer pathways include microbiological steps and mediators, which are however still largely unknown.
 Therefore, the characterization of microorganisms in such radionuclide-polluted environments is important and improves our understanding of the impacts of radionuclides on microbial ecology and evolution and vice versa.
 This also helps in the understanding of the mechanisms of microbial radionuclide tolerance.
 To address these questions, we use amplicon sequencing approaches combined with isolated bacterial strains and batch uptake and leaching